sachin-sinngh/Document-Search-Engine/README.md

 # Document-Search-Engine
-Searches occurence of a word in multiple documents and arranges the file in ascending order of occurence
+Searches occurence of a word(whole) in multiple documents(only text files) and arranges them in ascending order of occurence.
+Case sensitive, Searches: letters, digits, and special symbols.